drogue-iot/blog.drogue.io/content/2021-06-02-drogue-device-wasm/index.md

 # Whats new?

-As discussed earlier, [Drogue Device](https://blog.drogue.io/drogue-device-rebase/) was refactored to integrate with [embassy](https://github.com/embassy-rs/embassy) as its runtime.
-Since then, we've worked with the embassy project to improve support for STM32 microcontrollers and as well as other minor improvements and fixes.
+As discussed earlier, [Drogue Device](https://blog.drogue.io/drogue-device-rebase/) was refactored to integrate with [Embassy](https://github.com/embassy-rs/embassy) as its runtime.
+Since then, we've worked with the Embassy project to improve support for STM32 microcontrollers and as well as other minor improvements and fixes.
 Drogue Device is more concerned with being an Actor framework, a collection of drivers for IoT use cases (With connectivity such as LoRa, WiFi, and more to come!), integration with [Drogue Cloud](https://github.com/drogue-iot/drogue-cloud/) and having examples for different boards geared towards IoT connectivity.

 One day, an idea came up to run Drogue Device in the browser.
 Why would you do that?
 Well, it's not a primary use case for Drogue Device, but the similarity between Rust in the browser and on embedded is that they both require code to work without the standard library (`no_std`).
 Clearly, we could not pass on this opportunity!